zuozhenggh/learning-library/developer-library/micronaut-oci-atp/micronaut/micronaut.md

 ## **STEP 1**: Create Micronaut Data entities that map Oracle Database tables

+The process in Lab 3 created a Schema using the following SQL statements:

+    CREATE TABLE "PET" ("ID" VARCHAR(36),"OWNER_ID" NUMBER(19) NOT NULL,"NAME" VARCHAR(255) NOT NULL,"TYPE" VARCHAR(255) NOT NULL);
+    CREATE TABLE "OWNER" ("ID" NUMBER(19) PRIMARY KEY NOT NULL,"AGE" NUMBER(10) NOT NULL,"NAME" VARCHAR(255) NOT NULL);
+    CREATE SEQUENCE "OWNER_SEQ" MINVALUE 1 START WITH 1 NOCACHE NOCYCLE;

+As you can see a table called `OWNER` and a table called `PET` were created.

-1. The first step is to define entity classes that can be used to read data from database tables.
+1. The first step is to define entity classes that can be used to read data from the database tables.

     Using your favorite IDE create a `Owner.java` file under `src/main/java/example/atp/domain` which will represent the `Owner` class and looks like the following: